Skip to content

 • magnesium L-threonate

 You can take a magnesium supplement or you can take a magnesium salt bath or even do both.
-With so much stress in the world, we need a ton of calm magnesium supplement to support the brain and body, so adding magnesium supplements is a simple way to improve cognitive function and get better sleep.
+With so much stress in the world, we need a ton of calm magnesium supplements to support the brain and body, so adding magnesium supplements is a simple way to improve cognitive function and get better sleep.

 7 Types of Magnesium illustration | Dr. Roseann